 You probably have a million questions about your volunteer abroad adventure, and you’re not alone.
 IFRE fields questions from wondering prospective volunteers every single day, and we’re happy to give you the answers you’re looking for.
 Here are some things you should know when traveling with us:

 Arrival and departure

 You need to fly into Tribhuvan International Airport (TIA) for your Teaching English volunteer project in Nepal.
 A local representative of IFRE will be waiting for you when you land, and they’ll take you safely to your accommodations straight from the airport.

 After you finish up your project work, you’ll need to book your own taxi to the airport.
 Check with the local project staff if you need the number of a taxi company, and they’ll be happy to help.

 You will need a tourist visa to participate in our teaching English in Nepal volunteer program.
 Depending up on your nationality, you may be able to obtain a tourist visa upon your arrival at the airport in Nepal.
 The lines can be quite long during peak tourist season, so we recommend applying for your visa ahead of time through your home country’s consulate.

 You will get a 90-day tourist visa and you can extend it by visiting the immigration offices located in Kathmandu.
 We suggest you do your research ahead of time regarding what travelers need to do coming from your home country.
 Check out Nepal’s immigration website to learn more.

-You’ll definitely want to get vaccinated before heading off to Nepal, so give yourself at least a few weeks and make an appointment with a doctor to get this taken care of.
+You’ll definitely want to get vaccinated before heading off to volunteer in Nepal, so give yourself at least a few weeks and make an appointment with a doctor to get this taken care of.

 The basic recommended vaccinations for visiting and volunteering in Nepal programs are Hepatitis A, Typhoid, and Meningitis.
 However, you may also need vaccinations against Hepatitis B, Japanese Encephalitis and Rabies depending on your project placement.